South America Travel: Your Guide to Carnival in Ecuador, Peru, and Bolivia

 The city is most notorious for its Festival of Fruits and Flowers.
 Cloaked in bright colors and fresh fruit, this celebration takes place every year during Carnival and holds special meaning to the locals.
 It began in 1950 as a symbol of hope and resilience after the destructive 1949 earthquake damaged most of the city.
 The festival grows bigger and bigger each year, currently boasting a massive amount of floats and dance troupes.
 Floats are donned with fruits, especially apples and pears which are so readily available during this time of year, and an abundance of flowers.
 A Queen of Ambato is elected and she serves to guide the festival celebrations.
 The same floats can be seen again as the parade is enjoyed again at night, now lit up with bright flashing lights.

 Both Ambato and Guaranda are considered the Carnival capitals of Ecuador.
 Carnival in Guaranda is a vibrant time with people filling the streets daily, watching parades of bright floats, dancers, and bands.
 Celebrations begin when Father Carnival strolls in with a climactic entrance.
 He is an important figure, serving to guide the parade and festivities.
-Guaranda is known for its alcoholic drink, Pájaro Azul or “Blue Bird.”
-Those in attendance of the festivities will be regularly offered sips of the beverage, and party hosts will relentlessly insist that you take a drink.
+Guaranda is known for its alcoholic drink, Pájaro Azul, or “Blue Bird.”
+Those in attendance at the festivities will be regularly offered sips of the beverage, and party hosts will relentlessly insist that you take a drink.
 Large crowds attend Guaranda’s party celebrations and you can expect to be hit with water, flour, and foam.
 Be prepared and buy a can of foam to hit back!

 Montañita, known as surfers’ paradise, attracts more of a younger crowd.
 Known for being a party destination year-round, the parties are even bigger during Carnival.
 The people, live music, parties, and craziness are all amplified during Carnival, and streets are full of people engaging in foam and water fights.

 Lima throws hundreds of parties all around the city.
 Because the city is so large, there is no one centralized Carnival party.
-Make no mistake, Lima is still a great Carnival destination as there are parties all throughout the city.
-It is especially hot in Lima during this time, so the water balloon fights feel particularly cooling.
-The city is full of colorful parades and free concerts, but similarly to Quito in Ecuador, grander parties can be found outside of the country’s capital city.
+Make no mistake, Lima is still a great Carnival destination as there are parties throughout the city.
+It is especially hot in Lima during this time, so the water balloon fights feel particularly cool The city is full of colorful parades and free concerts, but similarly to Quito in Ecuador, grander parties can be found outside of the country’s capital city.

 Carnival in Cusco is a unique and traditional experience.
 The festivities are merry and chaotic, and the streets are a splash of color, decorated with confetti, balloons, and streamers.
-Rag dolls are hung from lampposts.
+RRagdollsare hung from lampposts.
 A popular tradition called yunza is reminiscent of hitting a piñata.
 People attempt to knock down a tree that is dressed with gifts and balloons.
 People dance around the tree while couples take turns trying to chop it down with an axe.
 Whoever causes it to fall is the host for next year’s yunza festivities.
 When the tree falls, children run up to grab the gifts.
 As with most Carnival celebrations, you are sure to end the day wet from water balloons and foam.

 Peruvians know Cajamarca to be the best place to celebrate Carnival.
 It is the most exuberant and largest celebration in the country.
 Among highly decorated streets, people gather in the Plaza de Armas during this jubilant weekend.
 This sleepy town becomes lively in February, entertaining the craziest Carnival party in the country.
 One can enjoy water fights, dancing, music, and the yunza tradition.
 Different communities wear brilliant colorful costumes and dance in parades on Sunday and Monday.
 Carnival Monday is an especially big deal, hosting a massive parade that attracts thousands of onlookers every year.

 Carnival in Ayacucho is known as the most traditional celebration in Peru.
-In fact, Peru’s National Institute of Culture proclaimed it to be a significant aspect of Peruvian heritage due to its authentic and spirited depiction of Andean culture.
+Peru’s National Institute of Culture proclaimed it to be a significant aspect of Peruvian heritage due to its authentic and spirited depiction of Andean culture.
 Primary celebrations take place on Sunday and Monday with grand parades full of animated floats, vivid costumes, dynamic dancers, and musicians playing drums, accordions, guitars, and flutes.
 In 2017, it was predicted that over 25,000 visitors, from both Peru and around the world, would attend Carnival in Ayacucho.
 Ayacucho attracts large crowds, and guests ought to book lodging in advance.
 Everyone ends Carnival in Ayacucho wet, doused in colored powder and bright paint.

 Carnival in Oruro, Bolivia is one of the most fascinating in all of South America.
 This little mining town hosts one of the most famous Carnival celebrations in South America.
 The festival takes place the entire weekend, and this never-ending party contains splendid dances depicting traditional folktales as well as festive music and fanciful costumes.